 Feel free to use any cooking oil you prefer and love.
 I personally use either rapeseed oil or sunflower oil.

 Just like many traditional Pakistani/ Indian curries, you can use ghee (clarified butter) in this Aloo Palak.
 Feel free to use ghee instead of oil, though I personally would just put about two tablespoons of ghee towards the end.

 There are numerous ways of making Aloo Palak, but the one I’m sharing here is the most practical way, and it has always given me good results.

-First, fry your chopped onion with your preferred oil until translucent before you add in crushed ginger and garlic.
+First, fry your chopped onion with your preferred oil/ fat until translucent before you add in crushed ginger and garlic.

-Then you put all the spices and chopped tomatoes and let them cook further until you get a smooth masala (cooked spices) before you add in your spinach and potatoes.
+Then you put all the spices and continue frying for about two minutes until the spices release aroma.
+Next, add in chopped tomatoes and let them cook further until you get a smooth masala (cooked spices).

 If you use frozen spinach, you cook the spinach first until it’s fully thawed and half-way cooked.
 Then you add in the fenugreek leaves/ Kasuri methi and the potatoes.
 Cook until everything is fully cooked.
 If you prefer the dry curry, you cook it until all the sauce evaporates.